webkom/vote/deployment/sync/README.md

 # Daemon to sync from LEGO to VOTE

-This use a websocketn connection from LEGO and create new VOTE users when a user registers on an event.
+This use a websocket connection from LEGO and create new VOTE users when a user registers on an event.

 ```
 Usage of ./sync: